olegknyazev/GameTablesDocs/reference/headers_format/arrays.md

 After applying, Prefab's Array property will contain the following elements: **0**, **8**, **0**, **9**.

-This behaviour may be overriden by *Array Update Policy* property.
+This behaviour may be overriden by the *Array Update Policy* property.
 The described above behaviour coressponds to *Replace Whole Array* mode which is set by default.

 The alternative mode is *Replace Specific Elements*.
 In this mode Game Tables replaces only those elements that are referenced from a table.
 Suppose that Prefab's Array property had value **1**, **2**, **3**, **4**, **5** before applying the table.
 Then after applying the table it will have value *1*, **8**, *3*, **9**, *5*.

-One important thing that you should know about these update modes is that applying property in *Replace Whole Array* mode is stable: it does not depend on previous state of the property and the result is always the same.
+One important thing that you should know about these update modes is that applying property in *Replace Whole Array* mode is stable: it does not depend on the previous state of the property and the result is always the same.

 ## Wildcard Indices

-Specifying indices for all the array elements may be cumbersome and error-prone.
-So Game Tables provides a shortcut syntax for refering a bunch of array elements at once.
-To do so, append ***** symbol after index number in array property:
+Specifying indices for every element of array may be cumbersome and error-prone.
+So Game Tables provides a shortcut syntax for referring a bunch of array elements at once.
+To do so, append **\*** symbol after index number in array property:

 - DamageByLevel**[2*]**
 - FirePatterns**[1*]**.Offset.X

 The index number may be ommited entirely, in this case zero will be used.
 So the following notations are equivalent:

-- Level[0*]
+- Level**[0*]**
-- level[*]
+- level**[*]**

 These indices are named wildcard indices.
 When a wildcard index is used in either row or column header, all the following *empty* header cells are considered as a continuation of this array: